 Evaluating the uniqueness of the product or technology, intellectual property protection, and barriers to entry for potential competitors.

+Venture capitalists assess the founders' experience, leadership abilities, and ability to pivot the business model when needed—crucial factors in a startup’s long-term success.
 This step entails analyzing the founders' qualifications, vision for the company, and ability to execute the business plan.

 Regardless of whether you're investing in private equity or venture capital, the due diligence process shares some common elements.